 Additional Southend Pier Railway photographs from when the line was in full use plus much information about services and how they operated (sometimes using all four trains at the same time - two at the stations and two travelling between the stations) can be found here:- http://www.greywall.demon.co.uk/rail/spr.html

-The 'official' Southend Pier Museum website can be found here:- http://www.southendpiermuseum.co.uk/ Links open in new windows.
+The 'official' Southend Pier Museum website can be found here:- http://www.southendpiermuseum.co.uk/

 This page is a branchline off the main website so after viewing it should be closed - navigation through the website is only possible via the main pages - however in case you arrived here courtesy of a search engine then clicking here will take to you the opening page of this website.